DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/3-methodology/method/data.typ

 //#text("FIX: USED EXP=0.5, NOT 1.25", fill: red, weight: "black")

 While pretty, these cold maps can be difficult to understand.
 Therefore, @fig.dataset_3d shows the 3D plots of the generated cold maps with exponent values $e in {0.50,0.75,1.25}$.
 The 2D plots, particularly for an exponent like $e=0.5$, might initially suggest an extremely sharp penalization of distant points.
 However, the 3D plots provide crucial clarification: while points far from the true path are indeed effectively penalized with a steep gradient that correctly orients towards the path, the key benefit of $e=0.5$ emerges for points closer to the true trajectory.
 For these nearby points, the gradient becomes notably gentle, providing the desired leniency.
 This prevents minor, acceptable deviations from being harshly penalized and avoids overly aggressive corrections when a point is already close to the target.
-This behaviour — a strong corrective slope for distant points coupled with a forgiving gradient for proximate points — is precisely the desired characteristic for the loss function.
+This behaviour—a strong corrective slope for distant points coupled with a forgiving gradient for proximate points—is precisely the desired characteristic for the loss function.
 Therefore, after careful analysis of the 3D plots, the exponent value $e=0.5$ was selected, along with a threshold of $t=10$, as the default for the function in @code.coldmap.

 #std-block(breakable: false)[
   #v(-1em)